tommyinb/all-build/readme.md

 If _bcd-project_ or _cde-project_ as well depends on other local packages, those local packages will be built as well.
 Eventually, the whole tree of dependency will be built automatically.

----

 ## Command

-By default, `npx --yes tsc` is used to build every project.
+By default, typescript compilation `npx --yes tsc` is used for every project.
 But you can use whatever command as long as the first argument is provided.

 For example, `npm run build` can be used to run the build script in every _package.json_.